uivraeus/teamquest-lab/public/privacy.md

 We will share your personal information with our service providers who act as our data _processors_ (for which we are _controllers_).
 Some of our service providers may use further sub-processors.

 ### Netlify
-We use Netlify, Inc. (2325 3rd Street, Suite 296, San Francisco, California 94107) for hosting of the App
+We use Netlify, Inc. (2325 3rd Street, Suite 296, San Francisco, California 94107) for hosting the App

 * **Basis of use:** Hosting the App, incl. domain registration
 * **Personal data collected:** Information about your access, including your IP address